IzanamiiDevv/TaskForge/README.md

 It is A Fun Project to Create

 ## Setup:
-- open cmd or terminal
+- Open CMD or Terminal
 - go to project directory
 - run this command
 ``` terminal